pwa-builder/PWABuilder/docs/builder/store-promotion.md

 There's a few reasons you might not be able to claim a token with a certain URL:
 #### URL already in use.

-This warning will be displayed if you try to claim a token with a progressive web app that is already found in the Microsoft Store.
+This warning will be displayed if you try to claim a token with a Progressive Web App that is already found in the Microsoft Store.
 URLs used to claim tokens must not be associated with an app that is already listed.

 #### This is a known PWA belonging to an organization or business.